codingcatgirl/choo/docs/choo/start.rst

     A Line is a name for a group of Rides (e.g. Bus Line 495).
 Every Ride belongs to one Line.

 **Trip**
-    A Trip is a connection between two Stops (or AbstractLocations to be precise, see below) with rides, interchanges and/or footpaths in between.
+    A Trip is a connection between two Stops (or GeoLocations to be precise, see below) with rides, interchanges and/or footpaths in between.

 The models **Stop**, **Adress** and **POI** (Point of Interest) are all subclasses of **Location** which describes a stand-alone Location with City and Name

-Also, **Location** and **Platform** are subclasses of **AbstractLocation** which describes anything that has a static position.
+Also, **Location** and **Platform** are subclasses of **GeoLocation** which describes anything that has a static position.

 Those models are called **Searchables** because you can search for them with choo.
 You can...